agewallet-client/agewallet-simple-js/README.md

 - ✅ Chrome (normal & incognito)
 - ✅ Firefox (normal & private)
 - ✅ Edge (normal & InPrivate)
-- ✅ Safari (normal mode)
+- ✅ Safari (normal & private)
-- ⚠️ Safari Private Mode (intermittent - see Known Issues)

 ---

 ## Session Storage

-The script uses a dual-storage approach for reliability:
+The script uses a dual-storage approach for maximum compatibility:

 - **localStorage** - Primary storage method
-- **Cookies** - Fallback if localStorage is unavailable
+- **Cookies** - Fallback for browsers with restricted localStorage

+Both storage methods contain the same session data with matching expiration times.
 Sessions are namespaced by your Client ID, so multiple AgeWallet applications can coexist on the same domain.

 ---